Brothers, it's time to testify and I want to know, are you ready to testify? I give you a testimonial: THE MC5!

 - High Time (1971)

 - Author Filibuster: Kick Out the Jams (MOTHERFUCKERS) opens with a long speech by the band's "spiritual advisor" Brother J.C.
 Crawford before they kick into the first song.
-I'd be surprised if anybody actually sits through it instead of just skipping to the song itself.

 - The Band Minus the Face: Kramer, Thompson and Davis reunited the band in 2003 and have toured since without Smith or Tyner, who both died.